 Become a Musher

 Do you remember the 1995 animated movie Balto?
 It’s about a sled dog team in Alaska whose mission was to deliver life-saving serum to a town suffering from a disease outbreak.
 It’s been my dream to ride on a dog sled since I saw this film as a six-year-old.
-So, the very first activity we did in Mont Tremblant was a team to up with a bunch of our furry friends.
+So, the very first activity we did in Mont Tremblant was a team to up with a bunch of our furry friends to go dog sledding.
 Don’t worry, there were no diseases involved, but instead lots of snow, dog kisses, and fun.

 There are a few different dog sledding operators in Mont Tremblant.
 To book the dog sled activity you can head to the activity desk right near the gondola.
 For a few hours we were able to bundle up in the sled – or drive it – and take in the beautiful winter scenery from a different angle with our huskie friends.